Richardbmk/learning_reactjs/README.md

 # Learning React

-This is just a Playground for learning Reactjs from a course I found on Udemy
+This is just a Playground for learning Reactjs from the best course I found on Udemy

 ## Corresponding Projects